MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 |iPhone 6 |55
 |iPhone5 |66

-The two approaches below demonstrate how this can be achieved.
+The two approaches below demonstrate how this can be achieved.â€¯

 ## Mapping using dynamic dictionary